tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_activity.md

 The [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html) walked you through 8 steps in building the OpenAPI specification document.
 Now it's your turn to practice building out an OpenAPI specification document on your own.

-{: .tip}
-Depending on the API you choose to work with, you could potentially use this specification document as part of your portfolio.

 * TOC
 {:toc}

 ## Identify an API

 First, find an API that's relatively simple.
 If you're already documenting an API for your work, by all means use that API.
 But if you're just taking this course to learn general API documentation, try creating an OpenAPI specification document for this simple [Sunrise and sunset times API](https://sunrise-sunset.org/api).
 This API doesn't require authentication with requests, so it removes some of the more complicated authentication workflows.

+{: .tip}
+Depending on the API you choose to work with, you could potentially use this specification document as part of your portfolio.

+## Follow the OpenAPI tutorial

 Go each step of the OpenAPI specification tutorial to build out the specification document: